 - 1/4 cup granulated sugar

 - 3/4 cup semisweet chocolate chips

 - Preheat the oven to 350 F.

 - Adjust the oven rack to middle position.

 - Grease an 8X8-inch pan.
 Set aside.

 - Whisk the melted butter and sugars in a large bowl until combined.

 - Add the egg and vanilla and mix well.

-- Using a rubber spatula, fold the dry ingredients into the butter mixture until just combined; do not overmix.
+- Using a rubber spatula, fold the flour, salt, and baking soda into the butter mixture until just combined; do not overmix.